What Is The GRA?

 The Profit & Loss Statement

 The first one is the profit and loss statement.
 I am impressed over and over again by the restaurant managers and restaurant owners ability to run a proper profit and loss statement.
 You all know what total controllable income should be.
-You all usually know when customers use too much of your toilet paper because you know those purchases on supplies are too high.
-Or, you know how to run inventory or your payroll costs.
+You all usually understand when customers use too much of your toilet paper because you know those purchases on supplies are too high.
+Alternatively, you know how to run inventory or your payroll costs.
 What about a bartender?
-If you have two that the sales don’t support it, you know how to let those people go home.
-You really see that level of operational activity on a profit and loss statement.
-The profit and loss talk about all the money coming in.
+If you have two bartenders that the sales don’t support it, you know how to let those people go home.
+You see that level of operational activity on a profit and loss statement.
+The profit and loss statement talks about all the money coming in.
 That’s the income in your business.
-Then, if you deduct from that your expenses, your food costs you are paying for and also your expenses that you are paying for, that equals for profit and loss.
+Then, if you deduct from that your expenses, your food costs, and expenses that you are paying for, that equals for profit and loss.
 That is your first financial statement.

 The Balance Sheet